-Please specify, right under the title of your abstract, whether you are submitting your abstract for “oral presentation” or for “poster presentation”.
+Please specify, right under the title, whether you are submitting your abstract for “oral presentation” or for “poster presentation”.

 Submit an abstract

 To submit your abstract please use EasyChair.
-Once there, please follow the indications provided to finalize your submission – you will need to create an EasyChair account, if this is your first time using this service.
+Once you log in, follow the instructions to finalize your submission – you are going to need to create an EasyChair account, if this is your first time using this service.
 Before you proceed, please make sure that your abstract complies with the guidelines for submission (see above).
 We kindly ask you to submit your abstract in .pdf format.

-To resubmit your reviewed abstract before July 15th please send it via email directly to one of the two contacts you find at the foot of this webpage
+To resubmit your reviewed abstract after the notification of acceptance please send it via email directly to one of the contacts you find at the foot of this webpage.

 Information about the submission of papers for the volume of proceedings will be updated on this page after the conference.